AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 You can also add a several root items at once: use the {api:anychart.data.Tree#addData}addData(){api} method.

 **Note:** In Treemap charts only one root element can be displayed, so using this method does not change the way a Treemap looks, though the data is updated anyway.

+Here is a Sunburst chart with a button adding two root nodes at a time:

 ```
 var itemCount = 1;